-Bertie the Brain is the first known computer game.
+Bertie the Brain is the first well known computer game.
 A technological pioneer built in 1950.
 It was designed to demonstrate computational logic through the simple game of Tic Tac Toe.

 It used vacuum tubes as programmable logic units, and relied on binary logic to make simple decisions.